Thinking about a career in Early Learning and Childcare?

 We have a variety of models- our settings range from term time settings, which are open to children for the school day, to year round and extended day settings.
 We look after children from 0-5, with the majority of children aged 3-5.
 Practitioners enjoy meeting parents, and settings often run sessions for parents, including stay and play sessions, or ‘learn with your child’ sessions.

 Every day is different in early years!
 We play inside and outside, build with blocks, enjoy digging in sand, light fires, climb trees, do woodwork, sing songs and tell stories.
-If you like being active and engaged, this may be the job for you!
+If you like being active and engaged, this is the job for you!

 Here are some examples of the types of roles we may have available